 In short, now that our review period is over, I will be using most of the portions of this well-written curriculum and continue to relish it's open-and-go style.
 I am happy to have things laid out so concisely and to be able to progress with natural, old-fashioned style learning with my daughter at this point in our homeschool journey.

-Eclectic Foundations.
+If you are looking for a gentle, straightforward, open-and-go ELA curriculum with an old-fashioned flair for a "late bloomer" or a child who is "right on level", I recommend checking out Eclectic Foundations.
 Truly, I am encouraged by the fact that I can use Language Arts Level B for five minutes to a half hour at any given seating to move my daughter forward with ELA skills and knowledge encouraging without prep work for me, busy work for my daughter, or complaining from my daughter.

-here have been other ELA programs and approaches I have tried with my daughter which I have appreciated for various reasons, but, none have been ideal long-term and none fit our needs of the season.
+In all honesty, there have been other ELA programs and approaches I have tried with my daughter which I have appreciated for various reasons, but, none have been ideal long-term and none fit our needs of the season.
 Eclectic Foundations Language Arts Level B - with its flexibility, ease, and effectiveness - does!
 I am happy we were introduced to it through this review opportunity and think others like us will appreciate it, too.

 Find Out More